Derby City Council uses a Strengths Based Approach for all work with children and families.

 The child's social worker must advise potential applicants for a Child Arrangements Order which regulates with whom the child should live, in writing of the availability of financial support and inform them of the provision and criteria for allowances.

 All applicants must be informed that the payment of these allowances will be subject to an annual review.

-- Who immediately prior to the Order being made, was Looked After by the Local Authority for a period of at least 3 months and the application is part of his/her care plan and has been confirmed with the Independent Reviewing Officer through the reviewing process;
+- Who immediately prior to the Order being made, was Looked After by the local authority for a period of at least 3 months and the application is part of their Care Plan and has been confirmed with the Independent Reviewing Officer through the reviewing process;

 - The local authority supports the placement of the child with the person(s) applying for the Order;